AlxndrJhn/adventofcode2024/readme.md

-# AdventOfCode 2023 🎄
+# AdventOfCode 2024 🎄

-All (but day1 part2) solutions are written by me
+All solutions are written by me